segmentio/segment-docs/src/connections/storage/catalog/postgres/index.md

 2. Open the RDS Console.

-    Go to the [RDS console](https://console.aws.amazon.com/rds/) when you are logged in to AWS.
+    Log in to AWS and navigate to the [RDS console](https://console.aws.amazon.com/rds/).

 3. Select the region you'd like to place the database in.

     In the top right-hand corner of the console, you should see a drop-down with the available AWS regions.
-We suggest putting your database in `US West` for the best performance.
+For best performance, put the database in the `US West` region.

     <img src="images/rds1.png" width="300">